pulumi/pulumi-hugo/themes/default/content/blog/exploring-circular-dependencies/index.md

 });
 ```

-Programming languages don’t let us create one object which takes a value from another object that doesn’t yet exist.
+Programming languages don’t let us create one object that takes a value from another object that doesn’t yet exist.
 Therefore, we can’t express a circular dependency in this way.

 The simplest workaround for this error is to get a reference to our own stack, which contains the outputs from the previous deployment.
 Now, we set the reference to `pong` within `ping` from the output of the last deployment.